This article was originally published on August 22, 2014. It was updated on April 15, 2019.

 Rediscovered throughout the Sonoran Desert, cliff dwellings were the ideal protection against predators and vying tribes during the 13th through early 15th centuries.
 The Tonto National Monument offers access to the Tonto Basin, with views of Roosevelt Lake, and a walk-through of a 700-year-old home surrounded by striking wildlife.

-The Tuzigoot community and its crowning hilltop achievement, Tuzigoot Pueblo (a hundred room, multiple story creation) was built by the Sinagua people (who also created Montezuma's Castle) in 1000 A.D. and was abandoned four hundred years later.
-Today the monument is 42 vast acres, popular with museum- and trail-goers alike.
+The Tuzigoot community and its crowning hilltop achievement, Tuzigoot National Monument (a 100-room, multiple-story creation) was built by the Sinagua people (who also created Montezuma's Castle) in 1000 A.D. and was abandoned four hundred years later.
+Today the monument, comprising 42 acres, is popular with both museum- and trail-goers.

 Just outside of Flagstaff, the limestone and pine covered walls of Walnut Canyon are as beautiful now as they were practical then.
 Hidden in the sides of the canyon are numerous cliff dwellings also built by the Sinagua people between 1125 and 1250 A.D.
-Camping and overnight stays are not permitted, but visitors can hike along the canyon's rim to get a closer look.
+Camping and overnight stays are not permitted at Walnut Creek National Monument, but visitors can hike along the canyon's rim to get a closer look.

 Researchers and preservationists have dug up many items traded along the Pacific and Gulf of Mexico in the ancient-esque ruins of Wupatki National Monument.
 Set aside a solid two hours to tour all distinct five pueblo areas, including Wupatki and Wukoki.
 Expect a half-mile hike in between each point.
 Pack a lunch and some binoculars, neighboring Doney Mountain Trail offers bird's-eye views of the entire area.

-For a complete list of Arizona offerings and more details, visit www.nps.gov/findapark/feefreeparks.htm.
+For a complete list of National Park Service offerings in Arizona, visit nps.gov/state/az.

 Editor's note: This post has been updated from its original version.